lmaddira/Adv-controls/README.md

   (Please upload manual_line_track_slave.ino to the slave Nano first) (Upload Manual_line_track.ino to the master Nano.
 Set up hotspot on a mobile phone.
 On laptop open Putty and connect to the Raspberry Pi over the hotspot.
 This will open up     mini-com which the user can use to give manual commands.)
   There are two possible modes of operation of the robot.
-  ##### 1. Manual Mode
+  ##### 1.1.
+Manual Mode
   When switched on for the first time, robot boots up in the manual mode.
 In this mode the robot moves as follows:
-  a.
+  1.1.a.
 Press 'W' or 'w' to move the robot forward.
-  b.
+  1.1.b.
 Press 'S' or 's' to move the robot in reverse.
-  c.
+  1.1.c.
 Press 'A' or 'a' to turn the robot left in its current position.
-  d.
+  1.1.d.
 Press 'D' or 'd' to turn the robot right in its current position.
-  e.
+  1.1.e.
 Press 'Q' or 'q' to balance the robot in its current position.